-Punjab election: Farmers’ political front gets no seat, over 90 candidates lose security deposit
+Punjab elections: Farmers’ political front gets no seat, 93 candidates lose security deposits

 The Punjab elections were swept by the Aam Aadmi Party which won 92 of the 117 constituencies.
 The Congress which was in power in Punjab could bag just 18 seats with 23% of the vote share, data provided by the Election Commission showed.

-The Sanyukt Samaj Morcha chief Balbir Singh Rajewal lost the poll battle from the Samrala seat, according to The Indian Express.
+The Sanyukt Samaj Morcha chief Balbir Singh Rajewal lost the poll battle for the Samrala seat, according to The Indian Express.
 He could only manage 4,676 votes in comparison to the Aam Aadmi Party’s winning candidate who received 57,557 votes.

-Rajewal was amongst the key figures in the farmer’s agitation that lasted for over a year.
+Rajewal was among the key leaders in the farmer’s agitation.

 Several other party candidates such as Prem Singh Bhangu, Sukhmandeep Singh Dhillon, Ravneet Singh Brar, Gurpreet Singh Kotli, and Ramandeep Singh lost the elections.